deanishe/zothero/README.md

 The workflow uses your Zotero database and styles, therefore it needs to know where to find them.
 By default, the workflow looks in `~/Zotero` (the default location for Zotero 5).

 If you data are stored somewhere else, you need to set `ZOTERO_DIR` in the [workflow configuration sheet][conf-sheet].

+If you have set a "Linked Attachment Base Directory" in Zotero, enter its path for `ATTACHMENTS_DIR` in the [configuration sheet][conf-sheet].

 <a name="citation-styles"></a>